25 years in the auto business & hiking a lot with my kids (who have a knack for getting sap everywhere) has taught me how to deal with sap.

 Unusual Low-Voltage Outdoor Lighting Installation Tips

-The outdoor lighting installation tips I will cover here are not usual for low-voltage landscape lighting, and you probably won't find them on any other website promoting low voltage outdoor lighting.
+The outdoor lighting installation tips I will cover here are not usual for low-voltage landscape lighting, and you probably won't find them on any other website promoting low-voltage outdoor lighting.
 These are ideas and tips I have developed through trial and error.
 I believe if you make a mistake, you should learn from it.
 If you don't, it's called insanity!
-So what I have learned is because I have made mistakes, and now, I will share what I have learned with you.
+What I have learned comes from my mistakes, and now I'm sharing what I have learned with you.
 This article will cover the following topics:

 Low-Voltage Lighting Transformers

 If you plan on buying individual lights or if you plan on buying a kit, one important question you need to ask yourself is "How will the transformer turn on and off?"
 Most likely, you don't live in an area of the world where the sun rises and sets at the same time each day, so I recommend buying a transformer that has a photocell light sensor.

 This type of light sensor turns your outdoor lighting on at dusk and usually has some sort of control so you can adjust how long the lights will stay on.
 You can set the control so the light will stay on for 4, 6, or 8 hours, or you can also have them come on at dusk and turn off at dawn.

 Having this function will save you the hassle of constantly adjusting the on and off times on the transformer.
 If you purchase a transformer that doesn't have a photocell light sensor, you will probably be adjusting the on time about every 2 months.
 Remember, I learned this through trial and error.
 This wasn't a big deal at first, but it wears on you after a few years.